The Energy Regulation and Markets Review: China

 China's midstream oil and gas infrastructure ownership and operations have been dominated by SOEs, which has hindered market liberalisation of the petroleum and energy value chain.

-On this basis, in May 2019, the new Measures for Regulation of Fair and Open Access to Oil and Gas Pipeline Facilities were published.
-This regulation emphasises that operators of oil and gas pipeline facilities within China are obliged to grant third-party users 'fair and open access' to their facilities, and provides for new principles and policies to support this access.
+Following a five-year trial starting in 2014, China introduced the Measures for Regulation of Fair and Open Access to Oil and Gas Pipeline Facilities in May 2019.
+This regulation emphasises that operators of oil and gas pipelines and facilities within China are obliged to grant third-party users 'fair and open access' to their facilities, and provides for new principles and policies to support this access.
 Conditions and the process for access, metering, pricing related requirements are also provided in this new regulation.
 It is expected to provide a more integrated and detailed legal framework to support further development of a fair and open access regime in China in the next five years.

 A grid operator must ensure non-discriminatory and fair access of its grid to qualified power plants and disclose the following information to power plants within its network: